MicrosoftDocs/bot-docs/articles/includes/deploy/snippet-IIS-Kudu-files.md

 ---

 > [!NOTE]
-> The `az bot prepare-depoloy` command should generate a `.deployment` file in your bot project folder.
+>  For C# bots and JavaScript bots, the `az bot prepare-depoloy` command should generate a `.deployment` file in your bot project folder.
+> For TypeScript bots, the command should generate two `web.config` files.
+One is in your project folder and another in the **src** folder within your project folder.